Hospital ship USNS Comfort heads to Central and South Americas

 NORFOLK, Va.
 (WVEC) — The USNS Comfort (T-AH 20) deployed from Naval Station Norfolk on Wednesday morning.

 The hospital ship will conduct a medical assistance mission in Central and South Americas.
-Over the next 11 weeks, it will stop in Ecuador, Peru, Colombia, and Honduras.
+Over the next 11 weeks, it will stop in Ecuador, Peru, Colombia, and Honduras as part of "Operation Enduring Promise."

+"Those of us who have never taken part in a Comfort mission, are extremely excited to be here," said Task Force Commander Rear Admiral Sean Buck.

 Its presence will help relieve pressure on the host nations' medical systems.